One Day You Will Understand: Background

-In an interview with Apple Music, Mr Eazi reflected on how the peaceful environment of his lakeside home inspired One Day You Will Understand.
-He described waking up to tranquil views of the lake, which profoundly influenced the project's tone.
-"Just that calm energy," he explained, mentioning how it translated into the music.
-The cover art for the EP, according to him, was captured spontaneously on his iPhone, as he was feeling relaxed, soaking in the atmosphere.
-Mr Eazi also shared that he intended to release several more projects throughout the year, blending solo tracks with collaborations, and incorporating a variety of musical styles, including Spanish and dancehall influences.
+In an Apple Music interview, Mr Eazi said the calm surroundings of his lakeside home inspired One Day You Will Understand.
+He described waking up to peaceful lake views, which shaped the project's mood.
+He said the cover art was taken spontaneously on his iPhone while he was relaxing.
+He also mentioned plans to release more projects that year, mixing solo songs and collaborations with styles like Spanish and dancehall.

 Singles

 The EP's only single "I No Go Give Up On You" was released on 22 May 2020.
-The song was produced by Blaq Jerzee and its release coincided with its animated visualizer.
+The song was produced by Blaq Jerzee and dropped alongside its accompanying animated visualizer.

 Critical reception

-Motolani Alake of Pulse Nigeria praised One Day You Will Understand for its romantic themes and songwriting, likening it to "words written down and placed in a time capsule" that evoke the innocence of teenage love.
+Pulse Nigerias Motolani Alake praised One Day You Will Understand for its romantic themes and songwriting, likening it to "words written down and placed in a time capsule" that evoke the innocence of teenage love.
 He rated the EP 7.5 out of 10, calling it "an amazing experience" with "very little flaws by thought or execution."

-Emmanuel Esomnofu, writing a review for NotJustOk described One Day You Will Understand as a concise four-track project that revisits Mr Eazi's recurring theme of romance, highlighting tracks like "Baby I'm Jealous" and "I No Go Give Up On You."
-He noted the EP's "warm" sound and its exploration of love, adding that it feels like "an appetizer" for more comprehensive future projects.
+Emmanuel Esomnofu, writing for Notjustok, said that Mr Eazi "connected both endeavors—artistic and business—for his latest effort," and called the EP "a concise effort of 4 songs."
+He noted that it is "an appetizer—its slimness suggests there's another Mr. Eazi curated effort nearby," and concluded that listeners "should be optimistic towards future projects."